 February Travel Tips

 - Scandinavia is generally very safe and poses few risks to travelers, health-related or otherwise.
-In winter, exercise caution, as slippery pavement and traffic accidents from elk crossing the roads common.
+In winter, exercise caution, as slippery pavement and traffic accidents caused by wildlife crossings are common.

 - The aurora borealis is best seen on the Arctic Circle on very clear and dark winter nights.
-The northern lights have been seen in southern Scandinavia, but you'll have a better chance at seeing them if you travel far from the city on a very dark and clear night.
+The northern lights are sometimes spotted in southern Scandinavia, but you'll have a better chance at seeing them if you travel far from the city on a very dark and clear night.